 How To Unarchive An Email In Outlook Mail

-• The Outlook forms cache is a tricky beast.
+- The Outlook forms cache is a tricky beast.
 As Enterprise Vault uses a bunch of custom forms to handle vaulted eMails, the forms cache is heavily used during this operation.
 I removed it before execution and also made sure that in case it gets scrambled again forms would be loaded from their original source instead to load’em from the cache.
 Here’s a few sources on the Outlook forms cache and the ForceFormReload registry key.

-• This still did not allow the macro to execute on all the 1300-something eMails I had to unvault.
-Ultimately, a simple DoEvents command in the macro’s main loop allowed Outlook to regularly recover from its heavy use of the forms cache.
+- This still did not allow the macro to execute on all the 1300-something eMails I had to unvault.
+Ultimately, a simple

-• Deletion after unvault: You might wanna consider deleting any vaulted eMail from your main mail store once it’s been copied to the PST.
+and simply chose the right folder to target my eMails to by the dialog it throws up. - Deletion after unvault: You might wanna consider deleting any vaulted eMail from your main mail store once it’s been copied to the PST.

 Outlook 2016 Unarchive Emails